fornever2/485-connector/README.md

 $ npm install -g forever
 ```
 And I also added [`forever.json`](485server/forever.json) file which has options for running server.
-**NOTE THAT forever.json FILE SHOULD BE FMODIFIED IF THE PATH OF SERVER FILE IS DIFFERENT.**
+**NOTE THAT forever.json FILE SHOULD BE MODIFIED IF THE PATH OF SERVER FILE IS DIFFERENT.**
 Also, you might need to run forever service when booting raspberry pi.
 It can be done by adding below lines to the bashrc script file of your system.
 ```